danieldotinc/veve-eslint/README.md

 Quality standard rules for apps (node, react, next...) written in typescript/javascript

-### why is it called "veve-eslint"?
+### Why Is It Called "veve-eslint"? 🤔
-This package is inspired by a legendary software team that I used to be part of called "veve".
+This package is inspired by a legendary software team 🦄 that I used to be a part of called "veve".

-The name "veve" is a creative abbreviation of the German word "Vertragsverwaltung" which means "contract organizing". veve team (which probably means Maks 🤔) initially started this combination of lint rules by combining other popular eslint plugins like prettier, sonarjs, airbnb, jsx-a11y...
+The name "veve" is a creative abbreviation of the German word "Vertragsverwaltung" which means "contract organizing".

+veve team (which probably means Maks 🥷🏻) initially started this combination of lint rules by combining other popular eslint plugins like prettier, sonarjs, airbnb, jsx-a11y...

-As a member of that team I loved using this combination of rules in all of our projects to ensure high quality code standards, code consistency across projects and developers, avoiding potential bugs and unnecessary clutter in the code and many other benefits like more efficient pull request reviews: focusing more on the logic and functionality and less on the code conventions.
+As a member of that team I 💙ed using this combination of rules in all of our projects to ensure high quality code standards, code consistency across projects and developers, avoiding potential bugs 🐞 and unnecessary clutter 🧹 in the code and many other benefits like more efficient pull request reviews: focusing more on the logic and functionality and less on the code conventions.

-I miss the legendary developers that I've got to work with in that team: Maksym, Fabian, Denis, Patrick, Ugurcan, Slim, Valentin, Rodrigo, Maria, Alex, Travis, Suleman, Nejla, and Sary.
+I miss 😢 the legendary developers that I've got to work with in that team: Maksym 🇺🇦, Fabian 🇩🇪, Denis 🇷🇺, Patrick 🇩🇪, Ugurcan 🇹🇷, Slim 🇹🇳, Valentin 🇩🇪, Rodrigo 🇧🇷, Maria 🇺🇦, Alex 🇷🇺, Travis 🇭🇰, Suleman 🇵🇰, Nejla 🇲🇰, Sary 🇪🇬 and me 🇮🇷.

-### before installation
+### Add Custom Config Before Installation

 its better to create the following configuration `.custom-eslint.js` in the root of your project (next to package.json) and disable or enable some dependencies/rules before installation of the package: